huzi96/PS-RNN-HEVC/README.md

 The implementation is based on HEVC Test Model (HM) 16.15.
 We implement PS-RNN models using TensorFlow Library (v1.12), and the model is integrated into the codec using libtensorflow (C API).

 ## Build
-We currently support buiding on Linux.
+We currently support building on Linux.
 To automatically build the executables, please first enter ```build/linux ```.
 In that directory, run

 ``` CPLUS_INCLUDE_PATH=$PWD/../../extern/include:$CPLUS_INCLUDE_PATH make```